 You are in the midst of a transition.
-The once familiar is now the unfamiliar.
-The comfortable is now the uncomfortable.
-And, the ordinary is now the unknown.
-Just by stepping foot on to campus, you are being placed in a zone of necessary adjustment.
+The once familiar is now unfamiliar.
+The comfortable is now uncomfortable.
+And the ordinary is now the unknown.
+Just by stepping on campus, you are placed in a zone of necessary adjustment.

-Adjusting to this new life can cause new, foreign feelings; feelings of discomfort, loneliness, emptiness, and other unwelcome sensations.
-The good news is that this is something that is almost expected when you go through one of the biggest transitions in your life.
-In a sense, you are supposed to feel these uncharacteristic emotions because your new life is a new reality that leaves you longing for the old-ness you’ve known for the last eighteen years.
+Adjusting to this new life can cause new, foreign feelings, discomfort, loneliness, emptiness, and other unwelcome sensations.
+The good news is that this is almost expected when you go through one of the biggest transitions in your life.
+In a sense, you should feel these uncharacteristic emotions because your new life is a new reality that leaves you longing for the oldness you’ve known for the last eighteen years.

-The issue is how you react to all of the newness.
+The issue is how you react to all of the newnesses.

-But, what do you do with all of these new, strange feelings?
+But what do you do with these new, strange feelings?
 How do you stop missing the comfort of your old life?
 How long until you should feel like college is home?

 What to know about college homesickness

-Stop expecting “too much, so soon.”
 Adjustment periods are a time-involved process.
-The immediacy of wanting to acquire friends and to fit in to certain groups is your mind trying to ease the intense feelings of discomfort.
-Your brain is saying “you need to hurry and make friends so you’re not so sad.”
+The immediacy of wanting to acquire friends and fit into certain groups is your mind trying to ease the intense discomfort.
+Your brain says, “You need to hurry and make friends so you’re not so sad.”

-The TRUTH is that what you are feeling during the first six weeks of college is not a forever feeling.
-The feelings of not belonging, missing out, and standing alone in this great big world are temporary.
-Yes, they are intense, but just like the pain of surgery, this pain goes away with time.
+The TRUTH is that what you feel during the first six weeks of college is not a forever feeling.
+The feelings of not belonging, missing out, and standing alone in this great, big world are temporary.
+Yes, they are intense, but like surgery, this pain goes away with time.

-Go back to basic (old school) communication skills: smile, compliment, connect glances.
-Hold the door for someone and say “hello”.
+Go back to basic (old school) communication skills: smile, compliment, and connect glances.
+Hold the door for someone and say “hello.”
 These are highly effective ways to strengthen your sociability muscle.
-Thinking you have to meet your best friend for life in the first weeks of college is unrealistic.
-Make it your goal to simply converse and be available.
+Thinking you must meet your best friend for life in the first weeks of college is unrealistic.
+Make it your goal to converse and be available.

 Homesickness is emotive.
 You cannot always control the delivery, the outcome, or the timing of the unwanted feelings, but you can control how you respond to them.